stonecauldron/tile-mapper/report/paper.md

 Most approaches to procedural generation are rule based, meaning that they rely on the definition of explicit rules.
-L-systems are an example of such a rule based system allowing the creation of tree-like structures.
+L-systems are an example of such a rule based system. they allow the creation of tree-like structures.
+TODO: Reference to an image of an L-system.
 The limitations of rule based systems lies on the fact that they cannot learn from already existing examples and reproduce them.
 We would not be able to show an L-system images of oaks for example and expect it to reproduce trees in the same style.
 We would need to define exactly the rules that represent "oakness", the attributes that make an oak an oak.
+TODO: citation L-systems

+Data-driven techniques for procedural generation are still relatively rare; in this paper we try to see whether it is possible to reproduce the spatial style of a given game using data-driven techniques.

+- We show how 2d Markov chains can be applied to the generation of 2d tile-maps.
+  [Section @sec:background] provides a few background information on what tile-maps are and their current uses while [Section @sec:markov-chains] describes the technical side of their implementation.

+- We argue that the generated maps keep the spatial style of the originals by comparing compare how different input maps influence the generated maps in [Section @sec:spatial-style].

+- We come up with a backoff smoothing method appropriate for 2d chains.
+First we explain why it can be useful in [Section @sec:idea] and then we give the technical details of its implementation in [Section @sec:backoff].

+- We provide a C# implementation of a text based 2d Markov chain which is accessible at the following link.^[https://github.com/stonecauldron/markov2d]

+# Background {#sec:background}
+- What exactly is a tile map
+- Image of a tilemap
+- Explain why it is time consuming to create manually
+- Show how it is still relevant today by showing all the indie games that use them today.

 Tile maps are a staple of many genres of games, they are formed by individual tiles of predefined size and assembled into a grid.
 Traditionally they are built